amlozano1/polaris-user-guide/README.md

 Once you have installed mlat-client, you will need to configure it.
 You can do so through the post-install setup and/or by modifying [/etc/default/mlat-client](https://github.com/nstarpost/polaris-user-guide/blob/master/mlat-client)

 ##### Here are the key settings:
-Server: polaris.nstarpost.com
-Port: 40147
+SERVER_HOSTPORT="polaris.nstarpost.com:40147"
-Username: If you want alerts, use a valid email address here
+SERVER_USER= <If you want alerts, use a valid email address here>

 Latitude & Longitude (in decimal form): See steps in *Getting Your Latitude and Longitude*
+# Latitude of the receiver, in decimal degrees
+LAT="33.777"
+# Longitude of the receiver, in decimal degrees
+LON="-111.337"
+# Altitude of the receiver, in metres
+ALT="777.0"

 ##### Getting Your Latitude and Longitude
 1. Go to http://www.geoplaner.com